dqops/dqo/docs/examples/data-validity/percentage-of-values-that-contains-usa-zipcode.md

 In this example, we have demonstrated how to use DQOps to verify the validity of data in a column.
 By using the [contains_usa_zipcode_percent](../../checks/column/pii/contains-usa-zipcode-percent.md) column check, we can monitor that the percentage of rows containing valid USA zipcodes does not exceed set thresholds.
-If it does, you will get a warning, error or fatal results.
+If it does, you will get a warning, error or fatal error results.

 ## Next steps